Neural Diffusion Processes

-\paragraph{Optimisation using density estimation} Instead of obtaining samples from $p(\v{y}^* \given \v{x}^*, \c{D})$, we could conceive of a different optimisation strategy by taking advantage of the NDP's ability to model the full joint distribution $p({x}^*, {y}^* \given \c{D})$.
-Consider conditioning the NDP model on our current belief about the minimum value $y^*$.
-This allows us to obtain samples from $p({x}^* \given {y}^*)$ which contain information about where the minima lies in the input domain according to the model.
+By taking advantage of the NDP's ability to model the full joint distribution $p(\v{x}, \v{y} \given \c{D})$ we conceive of a new global optimisation strategy.
+Consider conditioning the NDP on the current belief about the minima $y^*$.
+A NDP allows us to obtain samples from $p({x}^* \given {y}^*)$ which provides information about where the minima lie in the input domain.
 In \cref{fig:bo1d} we illustrate a global optimisation routine using this idea.
 In each step, we sample a target from $p(y^*)$, which describes our belief about the minima.
-For the figure, we used a truncated Normal for $p(y^*)$, where the range is specified using the already observed data (we refer to \cref{sec:app:optimisation-density-estimation} for further details).
-The next query point is selected by sampling $p(\v{x}^* \given \v{y}^*, \c{D})$, thereby systematically seeking out the global minimum.
-This experiment showcases NDP's ability to model the complex interaction between inputs and outputs of function ---a task on which it was not explicitly trained.
+For the experiment, we sample $y^*$ from a truncated-normal, where the mean corresponds to the minimum of the observed function values and the variance corresponds to the variance of the observations.
+The next query point is selected by sampling $p({x}^* \given {y}^*, \c{D})$, thereby systematically seeking out the global minimum.
+This experiment showcases NDP's ability to model the complex interaction between inputs and outputs of a function ---a task on which it was not trained.